Why I Stopped Using Chalk Paint on Furniture Projects

 Most chalk painters use two coats on a piece, especially if it is a darker color.
 My process below entails one coat of tinted primer and one coat of paint.
 The tinting helps to provide better coverage.
 Although you have to sand with this process, you are not having to go through the time consuming process of waxing your piece.
 A good latex paint will not need a wax or topcoat because it will have it’s own protective finish for years to come.

 Recently a reader asked me where to buy chalk paint and I could only think of specialty stores which makes using latex more convenient.
 There is always a big box store close-by that sells good latex paint.
 Some hardware stores sell Rustoleum chalk paint but as with homemade chalk paint, the more calcium carbonate or other additives in paint, the more it degrades the product.
 Higher end latex paints are known to be the ones with less of these additives, which make them less durable in the long-term.

-As far as the best latex paint for furniture, I prefer Behr Premium Plus from Home Depot.
-According to Consumer Reports, it consistently beats out even more high-end brands like Sherwin Williams.
-(It’s much more difficult to find chalk paint reviews since it is a specialized product).
+As far as the best latex paint for furniture, I prefer Sherwin Williams ProClassic as my first choice and Behr Marquee as a close second.
 See my post here to see my better alternative process to chalk painting furniture using latex paint.